 Your time spent in B-School is less about learning technical skills.
 That’s the kind of stuff you’re actually going to learn on the job.
 And though you’ll undoubtedly end up walking away from B-School having learned a new hard skill or two, what you’ll actually take away goes so far beyond that.

 That being said, our business school admissions consultants have compiled a list of 10 ways getting an MBA can drastically affect your life, both professionally and personally.
-We’ve started with 5 of the more basic benefits, things like developing ridiculously awesome interviewing skills, unlocking your passions and learning how to deal with (and benefit from) not being the smartest person in the room.
-But as the list progresses, we’ll delve into things like expanding your network, landing better positions, and, well, making more money.
+We’ve started with 5 of the more basic benefits: developing ridiculously awesome interviewing skills, unlocking your passions and learning how to deal with (and benefit from) not being the smartest person in the room.
+But as the list progresses, we’ll delve into things like expanding your network, landing better positions, and making more money.

 1) Your interviewing skills are going to increase dramatically

 Very quickly upon arriving at B-School, you will “recruit,” and interview with a TON of companies.
 School essentially SHUTS DOWN during recruiting season.
 How many companies do you want to interview with?
 Five?
 10?
 20?
 Whatever that final number is, that’s a LOT of interview practice.
 Being calm, cool and collected – essentially just being able to interview well -is an important skill you’ll use time and time again throughout the rest of your career.
 B-School will make you a much savvier interviewer.
 In comparison, consider how long it would take to get that kind of experience in the real world.

 >> Recommended Reading: Everything You Need To Know To Ace The MBA Interview

 You will NEVER be surrounded by a group as smart as the group of people you’ll be sitting next to at a top B-School.
 If you’re used to always feeling like “the smartest person in the room,” you better get ready for an adjustment.